-This Korean conjunction is similar in meaning with 그렇지만 (geureochiman) and 그런데 (geureonde).
-However, in comparison to the two, it is used in more formal situations.
+You can say “but” in Korean in this scenario with a similar meaning to 그렇지만 (geureochiman) and 그런데 (geureonde).
+However, in comparison to the two, it is more of a formal style.
 You’d most often see it used in literary or academic papers.
 Of all the Korean conjunctions on this list, this is the one you’ll most likely only see on paper.

 ~나 (~ na) = Or

-With this conjunction, you can connect two nouns between which to choose.
+This conjunction literally means “or,” so you can use this to connect two nouns between which to choose.
 This is one of the most useful Korean conjunctions.
 It’s a great one for upgrading your basic Korean sentences.

 오늘 뭘 먹을까? 고기나 치킨? (oneul mwol meogeulkka? gogina chikin?)